Meniscal RepairDr Rewat Laxman

 • Young or active individuals who maintain an active lifestyle

-• Meniscal tissue of good quality despite the injury
+• Good-quality meniscal tissue despite the injury

 What happens if a Meniscus Tear is left untreated?